 - ¼ cup Parmesan cheese (freshly grated )

 Check out this Coastal favorite.
 All it takes is a short list of ingredients and a craving for some zucchini.

 Try Greta’s Zucchini Bread Recipe

 Even if you have too much zucchini growing in the garden, this bread recipe makes everyone happy.
 Greta’s recipe is quick, easy, and uses ingredients you probably already have in the kitchen.
-You’ll find her recipe along in our Gardening with Greta feature a few months back.
+You’ll find her recipe along in our Gardening with Greta feature.